PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 microbenchmark improved from 0.405299s to 0.010556s (38.4x) on this host.
 No model conversion or inference was run.

+The split planner now keeps that topology in one shared `ModelIRGraphIndex` through candidate discovery, range validation, and manifest-edge construction instead of rebuilding producer maps three times.
+Standalone helper calls still construct their own index unless a caller supplies one.
+A focused constructor instrumentation test proves one index build for the complete planner; all nine split-planner tests pass.
+No model conversion or inference was run.

 The last large direct-module block, fused-module emission, has moved to the Torch-free emitter.
 It preserves folded input adapters, legacy NHWC Conv input/ output fallback, raw NCHW/NCDHW aliases, public output correction, omitted